 I’ve been wanting to go to this for so, long.
 Rolling Stones magazine describes it as ‘the hippest long weekend on the annual music-festival calendar’, while Flora the Explorer says ‘you’re more than likely to spend half your time in the company of the very bands you’ve just seen performing’.
 Argh – too exciting!

-Adding to its coolness is the fact that Iceland Airwaves started off in 1999 in an airplane hangar.
+Adding to its coolness is the fact that Iceland Airwaves started off in 1999 in an aeroplane hangar.
 It soon outgrew that and now takes place in an area just outside of Reykjavík in early November.
 I want to see Asgeir, so bad.

 While temperatures may be cool at that time of year, I can guarantee the acts are pretty hot with some of the biggest names in music popping up on the Airwaves’ stages.
 Iceland Airwaves is definitely one of the coolest festivals in November around the world.